-- examine the books, paperwork and documents of undertakings and trade associations, and, if necessary, take copies of the same; - request undertakings and trade associations to provide written or verbal explanations on specific topics; and - conduct on-site investigations with regard to any asset of an undertaking.
+- examine and make copies of all information and documents in companies' physical records as well as those in electronic mediums and IT systems (including but not limited to any deleted items); - request written or verbal explanations on specific topics; and - conduct on-site investigations with regard to any asset of an undertaking.

 Refusal to grant the staff of the Competition Authority access to business premises may lead to the imposition of a fixed fine of 0.5% of the annual turnover.
+The minimum fine for 2021 is TRY 34,809.
 It may also lead to the imposition of a fine of 0.05% of the turnover for each day of the violation.